 Humanitarian Law and Human Rights Law

-- Mr. Gilbert Bitti, Senior Legal Advisor to the Pre-Trial Division, International Criminal Court;
+-) Gilbert Bitti, Senior Legal Advisor to the Pre-Trial Division, International Criminal Court

-- Ms. Eleni Chaitidou, Legal Officer at the Pre-Trial Division, International Criminal Court;
+-) Eleni Chaitidou, Legal Officer at the Pre-Trial Division, International Criminal Court

-- Prof. William Schabas, Professor of international law, School of Law, Middlesex University, Chair of international criminal law, Leiden University;
+-) Prof. William Schabas, OC MRIA, Professor of International Law, School of Law, Middlesex University, Professor of International Criminal Law and Human Rights, Leiden University

 Participants will obtain a certificate of attendance, but may also take an exam for which 4 credits according to the European Credit Transfer System are available.

-Further information on the upcoming programme will be available in due course.
+A draft academic programme of SLS 2014 will be available in due course.

 - Next >>